crystoll/bobf/README.md

 # Bots of Black Friday client

+## What is here?

+basic_bot folder contains very basic bot, with not really much setup.
+It's based on bots of black friday python sample, but with minimal implementation to make it realize.
+It only depends on requests-lib so you will need to have Python 3.x, with requests library installed by however means you prefer, for example pip -r requests.txt

+This is just a minimal demo for presentation on bots of black friday, could of course be used as basis for your own bot

+We also have samples folder for json samples from server, and bobf folder that contains a Poetry-enabled full solution for a working bot.
+Code is not 100% cleaned up yet, so may require some assembly, and there's definitely some overlap.

 ## How to run it

 You need to have a server up.
 You need to configure the server address in .env file.
 You need to have Python/Virtualenv up and all dependencies installed with Poetry.